sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 52. Now add a second filter based on the Issue Status of each service request ticket.
 Scroll down in the **Filters** pane until you are past the list of customers.
 Note that another **Add data fields here** box now appears.
 From the **Fields** pane, locate the item labeled **Title** (this is the **Issue Status** in the SharePoint list) and drag it into the **Add data fields here** box that’s under the **Filters on this page.**

 53. Now test out the filters that you just defined for this page.
-Select **Megan Bowen** in the **Customer** filter.
-In the Table visualization, note how it eliminated all service request tickets except for those with **Megan Bowen** as the **Customer**.
+Select **Megan Brown** in the **Customer** filter.
+In the Table visualization, note how it eliminated all service request tickets except for those with **Megan Brown** as the **Customer**.
 Also note the change to the stacked chart visualization since it only applies to the tickets in which Megan is the Customer.
 For the stacked chart visualization, it still counts the records with any of the three issue statuses.

 54. Now let’s implement the second filter.
 In the **Title** (Issue Status) filter, select **Active.** Note how the number of records changed in the **Table** visualization; these are the service request tickets with Megan as the Customer and an Active status.
 Note also how the stacked chart only includes the records with Megan as the Customer and an Active status.